bluebanquise/bluebanquise/CONTRIBUTING.md

 However, when possible, manual way should always be documented side by side with the automated way, to allow easy debug and simply understand scripts, as the stack also has a teaching objective.

-4. If a WebUI is available (and it is planed), standard inventory editing, standard deployment using ansible-playbook, and standard usage will remain the default way.

 ### Variables

-1. Variables should be centralized in the inventory as much as possible, to ensure a single location for users to configure all, and non-replication of variables.
-This is not the Ansible standard, but a need for a unified stack.

-2. Internal roles variables, means under the hood variables that user should not consider modifying, can be defined in the role vars or defaults.
-Example: packages names, services names, paths, etc.
+1. Internal roles variables, means under the hood variables that user should not consider modifying, must be defined in the role vars.

-3. General variables, i.e. not related to an equipment_profile, can be defined in group_vars/all/general_settings/, in dedicated files or if needed in a new one.
-When possible, variables should be optional.
-In any cases, they must be documented in the role readme (and if needed provided commented in the example inventories).
+External roles variables, means variables that user are expected to precedence, must be defined in the role defaults.

-4. All variables related to an equipment_profile should go in group_vars/all/equipment_all/ (global) or in group_vars/equipment_X/ with X the equipment profile name (dedicated).
+2. All variables related to an equipment_profile should go in group_vars/all/equipment_all/ (global) or in group_vars/equipment_X/ with X the equipment profile name (dedicated).
 These variables must be prefixed by **ep_**.

-5. All variables containing jinja2 code must be prefix with *j2_* and stored in internal/group_vars/all/j2_variables/. j2_ variables are core of the stack, and should be manipulated with care.
+3. All variables containing jinja2 code must be prefix with **j2_** and stored in internal/group_vars/all/j2_variables/. j2_ variables are core of the stack, and should be manipulated with care.
 These are intended to be precedence by user only.
 If needed, theses variables can be fixed.

-6. Also, consider that some variables are specific in BlueBanquise, and do not fully follow the standard rules of Ansible.
-As stated in 4, these variables **must** be set in group_vars/equipment_X/ folders or in group_vars/all/equipment_all/.
-Any other usage (for example at host_vars level or extra_vars level) will result in a unpredictable situation, as the stack use a random host of these groups to gather equipment_profile data.

 ### Miscellaneous